 When we're pollinating between different adenium species, it is not gene modifying.
 It is simply a mom from Asia & a dad from America getting together.

-Gene modification is when they extract a piece of gene from one specie & insert it into another.
+Gene modification, as you may already know, is when they extract a piece of gene from one specie & insert it into another.
 This is to make the new GMO stronger or more productive, with of course unforeseeable risks.

 This is to say, it is totally safe doing pollination on your own at home or in your garden.
 The best thing of all is you get to name your new specie however you like.

 This guide is put together by Dorset Horn Adenium.
 We think it's just so amazing that we need to share it with you.
 They put a lot of work into this & should get all the credit.

 There are 7 steps from picking fresh flowers to getting the pollen in.
 We will see another method a little later.
 Let's now begin with step 1.

 The fresher the flower, the higher the chance of fertilization.
 Some folks even share that a flower of 1 or 2 days old is best for pollinating.

 Flowers that have just bloomed for several hours may not be totally viable.
 Do let the pollen mature a bit inside before picking them.